The Confession Killer

 Shows Like The Confession Killer

-If you enjoyed watching The Confession Killer, you will also love watching those shows!
+If you liked The Confession Killer, you will also enjoy watching the following series!

 A Cleveland grandfather is brought to trial in Israel, accused of being the infamous German death camp guard known as Ivan the Terrible.